Wernfried/xml-twig/README.md

   Example: `/book$/i`

-- With `ElementConditionFilter` you can speficy any custom filter function.<br>
+- With `ElementConditionFilter` you can specify any custom filter function.<br>

   Example: `(name, elt) => { return name === 'book' && elt.children().length > 1 }`

-- With a `Twig` object, you can specify the element direclty.
+- With a `Twig` object, you can specify the element directly.
 Apart from `purgeUpTo(elt)`, it is rarely used, because when you know the element then there is no reason to find it again.

   Example: `elt.children()[2]`